-While the conditions for this program are the same as the "Classic Programme", it offers a more academic background and a larger flexibility:
+While the conditions for this program are similar to the standard "Classic Programme", it offers a more academic background as well as more choice and flexibility:

 The United States is a dynamic, diverse, and culturally enriching country.
 The country boasts such a range of different landscapes, cities, and activities and you will have the opportunity to experience it all on either a semester or academic year abroad.
 As an exchange student, you will be able to get up close and personal with a few of its key features: its multicultural diversity, breathtaking scenery, and warm, "can-do" people eager to share their lives and values.
 The hardest part will be saying goodbye at the end of your stay!